DATASCI 185: Introduction to AI Applications

 Meta Teen Accounts with safer defaults Under-18

-• The sceptical read: most are opt-in, or reach a minority of users
+• Most are opt-in or reach a minority of users.
+The ad model is unchanged

 • Also handy to point at when regulators come knocking

-• US Surgeon General (2023): called for warning labels on social media for under-18s
+• US Surgeon General (2023): issued an advisory on social media and youth mental health; called for warning labels in 2024

 • Amy Orben (Cambridge): transparency about why content is recommended changes behaviour more than usage caps